 Presentations & Lectures

 In addition to clinical duties fellows participate in a number of presentations, lecture series, meetings and conferences.
 Fellows are responsible for presenting at monthly liver pathophysiology conferences along with GI Fellows on various topics relating to liver disease about twice per month.
 You will be responsible for presenting cases at pathology conference on Thursday afternoons with the pathology department prior to reviewing pathology slides.
 Fellows participate at the weekly transplant listing meeting where they will gain experience in the process of multidisciplinary evaluation of listing patients for transplant and discussing current listed patients.
 Fellows also attend liver tumor board weekly with the radiology department where you will gain knowledge on the interpretation and assessment of liver masses and malignancies.

 Fellows are encouraged to participate in ongoing research projects with hepatology and gastroenterology faculty.
 In addition, fellows are highly encouraged to undergo research of their own.
 Funds are available to attend and/or present at regional, national and international conferences.

 How to Apply

 Applications are outside the traditional ERAS Fellowship match.
-Applications are accepted after the general fellowship match early in December each year.
-The best applicants are selected for interviews at the TUH Hepatology department with faculty and current fellow.
+Applications are accepted after the general fellowship match early in December each year, application deadline is 12/15/2023.
 Interviews are offered to selected applicants typically at the end of January and early February.
-While there is no application deadline, interviews are offered on a rolling basis and it is highly encouraged to submit all application materials as early as possible to be considered for interview.

 The fellowship does not sponsor H1B or J1 visas.